CMSC389R/Binaries-2/README.md

 ## Part 2

+__You are trying to access a restricted resource on the Briong server, which uses a vulnerable password checker.
+Luckily, you have someone on the inside that has leaked the source code for the checker.
+Scan through the code to see if you can break in.__

 For part 2, it was easy enough to look over the code in ```outofbounds.c``` to find that the buffer size was 21 and the read size was 22.

 ![alt text](https://github.com/yreiss1/Binaries-2/blob/master/outofbounds.png)